 Columbia History Association

-The Columbia Historical Association (CHA) is an undergraduate student organization comprised of all history majors, concentrators, and those otherwise interested in being more involved with history on campus.
-CHA is always looking to expand its community of passionate history students and encourages its members to be active through attendance and participation at history-related events such as study halls, professor lunches, trivia nights, and speaker sessions.
+The Columbia History Association (CHA) is an undergraduate student organization comprised of all history majors, concentrators, and enthusiasts.
+CHA is always looking to expand its community of passionate history students and encourages its members to be active through attendance and participation at history-related events such as study breaks, professor lunches, trivia nights, and panel discussions.
 Additionally, CHA seeks to support history students through its newly-launched mentorship program pairing new history students with upperclass history majors and concentrators to foster community and share advice on course selection, thesis preparation, careers, and a range of other topics.
 CHA is run by a Chair, Vice Chair, and Treasurer, who work with a board of coordinators managing Outreach and Marketing, CHA’s Mentorship Initiative, liaison with GS and Barnard communities.

 Undergraduate History Council

 The Undergraduate History Council (UHC) was founded in 2005 as a group of undergraduate representatives for history majors and concentrators.
 Since then, UHC’s primary two functions are to organize history-related events throughout the academic year to foster a greater sense of community amongst undergraduate history students, as well as serve as a liaison for students to the Undergraduate Education Committee (UNDED).
-UHC’s Board is comprised of a Chair, Vice Chair, Treasurer, and two Coordinators, who oversee CHA programming and directly speak to UNDED, and the two Editors-in-Chief of the Columbia Journal of History (CJH).
+UHC’s Board is comprised of a Chair, Vice Chair, and Treasurer, who oversee CHA programming and directly speak to UNDED, and the two Editors-in-Chief of the Columbia Journal of History (CJH).

 How to Join

 Columbia History Association (CHA)

 CHA is the large umbrella organization that all history majors and concentrators are automatically inducted into upon declaring their choice of study.
-All other students can fill out the form listed below to join CHA, open to undergraduates at Columbia College, General Studies, and Barnard College (no interview needed — you are automatically admitted upon filling out the form!).
+All other students can fill out this form to join CHA, open to all Columbia and Barnard undergraduates (no interview needed — you are automatically admitted upon filling out the form!).
 Being part of CHA grants you a chance to: